Dead Celebrity Status

-Saber's connections allowed the group to feature high-profile artists on their debut album, Blood Music, which was released in 2006.
-The album features collaborations with artists such as Joss Stone, Dave Navarro, Stephen Perkins, Bif Naked, Twiggy Ramirez, Limore Twena and DJ Lethal.
+Dead Celebrity Status was a Canadian rap rock group formed in Sudbury, Ontario, in 2003.
+It consisted of the rappers Yas Taalat and Bobby McIntosh, both former members of the nu metal band Project Wyze, and DJ Dopey.
+The trio released their debut album, Blood Music, in 2004.
+It features collaborations with artists such as Joss Stone, Dave Navarro, Stephen Perkins, Bif Naked, Twiggy Ramirez, and DJ Lethal.
 "We Fall, We Fall" was the first single from the album.

-The track features the guitar talents of Dave Navarro and the lyrics address unreal expectations from pop culture and the music industry.
-"Messiah," a track from Blood Music, was featured on the soundtrack of the 2005 film XXX: State of the Union.
+The song "Messiah" was featured on the soundtrack of the 2005 film XXX: State of the Union.